‘Acceptable Overseas Registration Exam’ (AORE)

 When all of the documents including references are received, the CATO Team will formally consider the application and decide whether sponsorship is granted.
 All documents and requirements will need to meet the eligibility criteria for the approval to be granted.

-If sponsorship is granted, the CATO Team will send a Certificate of Sponsorship (CoS) for GMC registration to the candidate confirming that sponsorship is agreed for the particular post, and copied to the supervising consultant.
+If sponsorship is granted, the CATO Team will send a Sponsorship Registration Certificate (SRC) for GMC registration to the candidate confirming that sponsorship is agreed for the particular post, and copied to the supervising consultant.
 The GMC will then review the case and make a decision about the candidate’s eligibility.
-The final decision about a candidate’s eligibility rests with the GMC.
+The final decision about an applicant's eligibility rests with the GMC.

 *English Language Proficiency*